FCCC Club Ride Guidelines and Code of Conduct

 - New riders and those changing groups must inform the ride leader of their abilities and presence so he or she is aware.

-- Respect the speed of the group and do not try to push the group faster or split it.
+- Respect the notified speed of the group (see the table on the website) and do not try to push the group faster or split it.
+If you are too fast or too slow for the group please move up or down a group accordingly.

-- Please help the club’s promotional efforts by wearing club kit wherever possible.
+- We urge our members to please help the club’s promotional efforts by wearing club kit wherever possible.

 - Ride smoothly and do not brake without warning if it can be avoided.